Human Research Fitness reports

 140

-For over three decades, the medical health insurance program for Kingdom personnel in Wisconsin has been referred to as a model for different states.
-It is based on free-marketplace opposition to supply enormous care and, importantly, contains expenses for taxpayers.
+For over thirty years, the medical health insurance program for Kingdom personnel in Wisconsin has been referred to as a model for other states.
+It is based on free-market opposition to supply enormous care and, importantly, includes taxpayer expenses.

 Summary show